… and the parisians!

-For this topic, I assemble my images relating to the Arts of living: illustrations and drawings relating to travel, love, health and well-being, gastronomy and cooking, and also a lot of social issues dealt by the magazines and the press.
+For this topic, I assemble my images relating to the Arts of living: lifestyle pictures and drawings relating to travel, love, health and well-being, gastronomy and cooking, and also a lot of social issues dealt by the magazines and the press.

-These are illustrations made for authors or publishers: covers of books, novels, books of youth, cookbooks, fashion books…
+These are projects made for authors or publishers: book covers, novels, books of youth, cookbooks, fashion books…

-A selection of my work as an illustrator for magazines such as Biba, Marie-Claire, Gaël, Pèlerin, Gala, Femme Actuelle, Parenting USA, Babytalk USA …
+A selection of my work as an editorial drawer for press and magazines such as Biba, Marie-Claire, Gaël, Pèlerin, Gala, Femme Actuelle, Parenting USA, Babytalk USA …

-portfolio of illustrations where I grouped together images made for advertising campaigns or brand communication campaigns.
-You will find in particular posters for “Passion Beauté”, illustrations for Delsey, Lancôme, Givenchy or comics for Nestlé Waters … You can find the list of my clients on my Bio page.
+Book where I grouped together images made for advertising campaigns or brand communication campaigns.
+You will find in particular posters for “Passion Beauté”, Delsey, Lancôme, Givenchy or comics for Nestlé Waters …

 Illustrating allows me, through drawing, to enrich, complete or describe a text, a concept or an idea.

 First I immerse myself in the subject, and then the first ideas are sketched down: these pencilled sketches will allow the author of the press article or of the book – and sometimes also its publisher, the advertising agency or artistic director – to validate the image before its colouring.